United States involvement in regime change: 1965–1967: Indonesia

 Junior army officers and the commander of President Sukarno's palace guard accused senior Indonesian National Armed Forces officers of planning a CIA-backed coup against Sukarno and killed six senior generals on October 1, 1965, in what came to be called the 30 September Movement.

-The movement failed and subsequently the Communist Party of Indonesia (PKI) was accused of planning the killing of the six generals in a propaganda campaign launched by the army.
+The movement failed and subsequently the Communist Party of Indonesia (PKI) was accused of planning the killing of the six generals, as part of a propaganda campaign launched by the army.
 Civilian mobs were incited to attack those believed to be PKI supporters and other political opponents.
 Indonesian government forces with collaboration of some civilians perpetrated mass killings over many months.
 Scholars estimate the number of civilians killed range from a half million to over a million.
 US Ambassador Marshall Green encouraged the military leaders to act forcefully against the political opponents.

-In 2017, declassified documents from the U.S. Embassy in Jakarta have confirmed that the US had knowledge of, facilitated and encouraged mass killings for its own geopolitical interests.
+In 2017, declassified documents from the US Embassy in Jakarta have confirmed that the US had knowledge of, facilitated and encouraged mass killings for its own geopolitical interests.
 In 1990, US diplomats admitted to journalist Kathy Kadane that they had provided the Indonesian army with thousands of names of alleged PKI supporters and other alleged leftists, and that the U.S. officials then checked off from their lists those who had been killed.
 President Sukarno's base of support was largely annihilated or imprisoned and the remainder terrified, enabling him to be forced out of power in 1967, replaced by an authoritarian military regime led by Suharto.
 Historian John Roosa states that "almost overnight the Indonesian government went from being a fierce voice for cold war neutrality and anti-imperialism to a quiet, compliant partner of the US world order."
-This campaign is considered a major turning point in the Cold War, and was such a success that it served as a model for other U.S.-backed coups and anti-communist extermination campaigns throughout Asia and Latin America.
+This campaign is considered a major turning point in the Cold War, and was such a success that it served as a model for other U.S.-backed coups and anti-communist mass killings campaigns throughout Asia and Latin America.